bruteForceBilly/hyf-m1-hw-automation/index.md

 When there is use of an id selector without the exercise calling for it specifically.

 ### Explanation
-A rule of thumb is to never use the ID selector in your CSS unless you are absolutely sure an element will not occur more than once on web page or in your app.
-Example of such elements could be a wrapper element for a cookie bar, or a modal pop up prompting user for their age.
+A rule of thumb is to never use the ID selector in your CSS unless you are absolutely sure an element will not occur more than once on the web page or in your app.
+Examples of such elements could be a wrapper element for a cookie bar, or a modal pop up prompting an user for their age.
 These examples can demand a tight coupling between the HTML and CSS.

 But besides these niche scenarios, you almost always will want to have a loose coupling HTML and CSS for the sake of making your CSS more modular and reusable.
 This is achieved by using css classes and a good naming convention.